forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: As part of [improving the usability](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) of existing `sfdx` commands so they work like the `sf` commands, we've made changes to the existing commands to deploy and retrieve metadata and we've added some new commands.
+* NEW: As part of [improving the usability](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) of existing `sfdx` commands so they work like the `sf` commands, we've reconciled the deploy and retrieve commands in [plugin-deploy-retrieve](https://github.com/salesforcecli/plugin-deploy-retrieve) and [plugin-source](https://github.com/salesforcecli/plugin-source).
+As a result, some existing `sf` command names have changed, and some `sfdx` commands now work in `sf`.
+Here's a summary.

-    We renamed these existing commands and added flags:
+    These commands are new:

+    * `project convert mdapi` : Convert metadata retrieved via Metadata API into the source format used in Salesforce DX projects.
+    * `project convert source` :  Convert source-formatted files into metadata that you can deploy using Metadata API.
+    * `project delete source` : Delete source from your project and from a non-source-tracked org.
+    * `project delete tracking` : Delete all local source tracking information.
+    * `project list ignored` : Check your local project package directories for forceignored files.
+    * `project manifest create` : Create a project manifest that lists the metadata components you want to deploy or retrieve.
+    * `project reset tracking` : Reset local and remote source tracking.

+    We renamed the following existing `sf` commands, but aliased the old names so you can still use them.
+But we recommend you start using the new names.
+We also added a few flags to some commands.
+And all previously beta commands are now generally available.

     |Old Command Name|New Command Name|New Flags|
     |--------|--------|---|